-Research in the Department of Family Medicine supports our educational, community service, and clinical care missions.
+Research in the Department of Family and Community Medicine supports our educational, community service, and clinical care missions.
 Our faculty publish their own scholarly works, collaborate with other campus departments who wish to conduct primary care research in our clinical facilities, and mentor medical students and residents in our research training programs, as outlined below.

 Medical Student Training